Glavo/kala-compress/README.md

 ### Charset

 Kala Compress has been completely refactored internally to use `java.nio.charset.Charset` to represent encoding.
-All methods that accept an encoding represented by String provide overloads that accept `Charset`, please use `Charset` first.
+All methods that accept an encoding represented `String` then accept `Charset`.
+If you are using String to represent the encoding, use `kala.compress.utils.Charsets.toCharset(String)` to convert it to `Charset`.

 `ZipEncoding` has been removed, please switch to `Charset`.